Table of Contents

 See the Tbilisi Transport Company website for routes and timetables.

 Train – Train connections within Georgia are rather limited.
-Nevertheless, we took the train from Tbilisi to Gori, and found it to be much more comfortable than a marshrutka.
+Nevertheless, we took the train from Tbilisi to Gori, and Tbilisi to Baku, and found those experiences to be much more comfortable than riding in a marshrutka.

 While it’s theoretically possible to purchase train tickets for domestic routes online, we had a hard time negotiating the website.
 Instead, we went directly to railway stations to purchase our tickets.
 The attendant at the ticket window and the conductors always asked to see our passports, so be sure to bring yours along.